spiral/docs/docs/en/queue/jobs.md

 You can dispatch your job via `Spiral\Queue\QueueInterface` or via the prototype property `queue`.
 When you request the `Spiral\Queue\QueueInterface` from the container, you will receive an instance of the default queue connection.

-The method `push` of `QueueInterface` accepts a job name, the payload in the array form, and additional options.
+The method `push` of `QueueInterface` accepts a job name, the payload, and additional options.

 ```php
 use App\Endpoint\Job\SampleJob;